(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 Investors doing this keep themselves invested in companies they believe will still grow based on current data.

-They don’t mind the daily fluctuations of the price but focused instead on the long-term prospects (at least ten-year period) of the company.
+They don’t mind the daily fluctuations of the price but focused instead on the long-term prospects (at least ten years) of the company.

 They still do timing on a larger picture scale, like when the earnings of the company have changed, but not on short-term price dips.